bbdoc/PoracleWeb/README.md

 # PoracleWeb

+REQUIRES MYSQL !

 This tool is an add-on to PoracleJS (https://github.com/KartulUdus/PoracleJS)

-It requires PR #151 (PvP Stats Tracking - https://github.com/KartulUdus/PoracleJS/pull/151) to be installed.

 This is a first attempt at creating a Web Inteface do handle alarms configuration in PoracleJS.